 It is necessary to apply filters to include specific reads for analysis.
 In the example commands above, "MappedReadFilter" and "NotSecondaryAlignmentReadFilter" are used to filter out reads that are unmapped or representing secondary alignments.
 See https://gatk.broadinstitute.org/hc/en-us/articles/360057438571--Tool-Documentation-Index#ReadFilters for a full list of available read filters.
 Divide "the number of on-target reads" found in ontarget_reads_sorted_rmdups.txt by "the total number of mapped, non-duplicate reads" to get "the percentage of on-target reads after duplicates removal".
-Similarly, divide "the number of on-target reads" found in ontarget_reads_sorted.txt by "the total number of mapped reads" to get "the percentage of on-target reads after duplicates for reporting of the total number of mapped and non-duplicate reads.
+Similarly, divide "the number of on-target reads after duplicates removal".
+Similarly, divide "the percentage of on-target reads before duplicates removal".
+See Basic Mapping Metrics for reporting of the total number of mapped and non-duplicate reads.

 Target-adjacent coverage is typical for target enrichment due to the capture of partially on-target DNA library fragments that also extend outside the capture region.
-To optionally assess the amount of reads that are target adjacent, add --interval_padding 100 to the commands above to add 100 bp to both sides of all targets.
+To optionally assess the amount of reads that are target adjacent, add --interval padding 100 to the commands above to add 100 bp to both sides of all targets.

 Although 100 bp is commonly used for this kind of padding, shorter or longer lengths may also be appropriate depending on expected library fragment sizes.
 Please note: all remaining steps in this document are written to use non-padded targets.